Who Knew There Are Two Types of Massage Therapists?

 Michelle S Krause LMT, CST-T, BCTMB

 Michelle is a Techniques Certified CranioSacral Therapist and Nationally Board Certified Bodyworker who has committed to assist the community to better health since her debilitating injuries in the fire department.
-She is a medically retired Aviation Fire Fighter who was told that without a serious neck surgery she would be a quadriplegic.
+She is a medically retired Aviation Fire Fighter who was told that without an extensive neck surgery she would be a quadriplegic within 3 years in 2005.
 She worked hard and asked tons of questions and was blessed with amazing medical professionals that steered her in the direction of holistic health care instead of drugs and invasive procedures.
-He is fully recovered from scoliosis, herniated discs and long term pain since she was a teenager.
+She is fully recovered from scoliosis, herniated discs and long term pain that she had suffered from since she was a teenager.

-She has loved sharing education and knowledge with others and helping them to find the right path and practitioners.
-To be able to create a community that can enjoy their lives with decreased pain and the tools to help themselves.
+She has loved sharing education and knowledge with others and helping them to find their right path for self care and practitioners.
+To be able to create a community that can enjoy their lives with decreased pain and the tools to help others move forward to a healthier lifestyle.

 https://www.vitalfitnessholisticcenter.com